La Patrie Concert CW QIT

-The La Patrie Concert CW Q1T (Quantum) Classical Guitar includes some hybrid design features that give a true classical sound from a body and neck with semblances of a steel string acoustic guitar.
+The La Patrie Concert CW QIT (Quantum) Classical Guitar includes some hybrid design features that give a true classical sound (if on the bright side) from a body and neck with semblances of a steel string acoustic guitar.

 GEAR RELATED ARTICLES